“I redesigned my app, but conversions and sales dipped big time”

 There are some popular instances when redesigning didn’t go well, and businesses were damaged significantly.
 But people keep on treading the same path without learning from their mistakes.
 They rely heavily on “Gut Feel”, or have a fondness for textbook stuff like “Best Practices”, or get carried away by “Trends” in the market.

-Redesigning has to be based on reason and logic, catering to a genuine shift in users’ perception.
+Redesigning should be based on reason and logic, catering to a genuine shift in users’ perception.

 Change is the only constant.
 The market changes, the users change and so does their perception.
 That said, you can’t change the DNA of your product.
-You can’t change the very fundamentals on which it’s based on.
-Though you can play with its UI, to evolve the user experience.
+You can’t change the very fundamentals on which it’s based.
+Though you can play with its UI to enrich the user experience.
 You can redesign the platform.

 If you can establish a data-driven process and define KPIs related to your design, then redesigning can fetch you increased conversions and more happy users.

-But there is a flip side too, as redesigns hit the wrong note at times, leading to a plummeting conversion rate and confused users.
-This is nothing but a recipe for negative reviews.
+But there is a flip side too.
+At times redesigns hit the wrong note, leading to a plummeting conversion rate and confused users.
+This is nothing but a magnet for negative reviews.
 Even the big players meet redesigning failures, the most recent being Snapchat.
 We will come to it later.

 So why does redesigning miss the mark at times?

-When you redesign a product visually or functionally, you disrupt the habit of users, of using the product in a certain way.
+When you redesign a product visually or functionally, you disrupt users’ habit of using the product in a certain way.
 You disrupt the way they remember a product.

 For instance, if you change the way users access the settings page on your app, you are disrupting a habit.
 Users who were seamlessly using the app will now struggle to find that page.
 This will make them feel challenged.
 It’s almost like a microaggression, which designers should avoid at all costs.